PensiveFish/C-sharp/Maze Generator/README.md

 Function InitializeMaze() inside MazeLoader.cs was made for wall and floor prefab with size of Vector3(2, 0.1, 2) where 0.1 can be adjusted, but 2 is related with scope variable size.
 Therefore you should adjust the size in order of good work with different wall and floor prefabs.

+Put MazeLoader.cs on any object inside your scene.